Valuing your Interior Design Services

 Valuing your services and creating packages that your ideal clients love is a fine art and takes time, constant testing and readjusting.
 It’s a never-ending process but one that can be enjoyed.

-Really get to grips with your own personal pricing by accessing the Hub Insiders Free Pricing Mini Course which has 4 modules that take you through the extensive services and packages you can create, a deeper look into competitor analysis to ensure you’re ahead of the curve as well as essential mindset tips.
+Really get to grips with your own personal pricing by accessing the Hub Insiders Free Pricing Mini Course?
+It takes you through the extensive services and packages you can create, and make sure you're charging what you're worth!

 Close